Is 5000 IU of Vitamin D3 Too Much?

 When supplementing vitamin D3, particularly at doses of 5,000 IU or higher, pairing it with vitamin K2 (MK-7 form) is strongly recommended by many practitioners.
 Vitamin D increases calcium absorption from the gut.
 Vitamin K2 directs that calcium into bones and teeth rather than allowing it to deposit in arteries and soft tissues.
 Dr. Peter Attia and Dr. Brad Stanfield have both discussed the importance of this pairing in their content.

 A typical pairing is 5,000 IU of D3 with 100-200 mcg of vitamin K2 (MK-7).
 Many supplements now combine both in a single capsule.
+For a deep dive on why this pairing matters and what happens when you skip the K2, see our article on whether taking D3 without K2 is dangerous.

 How to Test Your Levels